tonyspiro/grunt-html5-boilerplate/README.md

 2. Lint your javascript for issues with JSHint.<br>
 3. Minify and compile your javascript into ONE MINIFIED JAVACRIPT FILE.

-Feel free to fork, add / edit the process and send me feedback.
+Feel free to fork, add / edit the process and send me feedback.<br>
 Find me on twitter [@tonyspiro](http://twitter.com/tonyspiro).